MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/designing-for-MR.md

 ![Mixed Reality view](images/MR-01.png)

 Both the HoloLens and Windows Mixed Reality headsets support applications running on the UWP platform, and both support two distinct types of experience.

-### 2D vs. Immersive Experience
+### 2D versus Immersive Experience

 An immersive app takes over the entire display visible to the user, placing her at the center of a view created by the app.
 For example, an immersive game might place the user on the surface of an alien planet, or a tour guide app might place the user in a South American village.
 Creating an immersive app requires 3D graphics or captured stereographic video.
 Immersive apps are often developed using a 3rd party game engine such as Unity, or with DirectX.

 If you are creating immersive apps, you should visit the [Windows Mixed Reality Dev Center](https://developer.microsoft.com/mixed-reality) for more information.

 A 2D app runs as a traditional flat window within the user's view.
 On the HoloLens, that means a view pinned to the wall or a point in space in the users own real-world living room or office.
-In a Windows Mixed Reality headset, the app is pinned to a wall in the [mixed reality home](/windows/mixed-reality/enthusiast-guide/your-mixed-reality-home) (sometimes called the *Cliff House*).
+In a Windows Mixed Reality headset, the app is pinned to a wall in the [mixed reality home](/windows/mixed-reality/enthusiast-guide/your-mixed-reality-home) (sometimes called the _Cliff House_).

 ![Multiple apps running in Mixed Reality](images/MR-multiple.png)

 These 2D apps do not take over the entire view: they are placed within it.
 Multiple 2D apps can exist in the environment at once.